T

 +

-English is not widely spoken in Bogotá, especially outside of major tourist areas and hotels.
-While some staff in hotels, upscale restaurants, and tour operators may speak English, it's beneficial to learn a few basic Spanish phrases.
+English is not widely spoken in Bogotá, especially outside of tourist-heavy areas and major hotels.
+While some people in the hospitality industry may have basic English skills, it's highly recommended to learn a few basic Spanish phrases.
 Having a translation app on your phone can also be very helpful for navigating and interacting with locals.

 How much cash should I bring to Bogotá?